Siriusmart/youtube-tui/README.md

 ## Warning:
-* This app is incomplete and is missing many features
+* This app is incomplete but is basically usable
 * This app is only for *\*nix* systems

 ## Changes made in this commit
-* Added search filters
+* Search support for video (Cannot display channel and playlists yet)

 ## Installation
 Requirements: Git, Cargo and the Rust Compiler